kontent-ai/management-sdk-net/README.md

 * [Visual Studio 2017](https://www.visualstudio.com/vs/) for full experience
 * or [Visual Studio Code](https://code.visualstudio.com/)

+#### Tests
+Tests can run against Live endpoint or mocked filesystem. `TestUtils.TestRunType` specifies target environemnt for tests.
+Commit always with TestRunType.MockFromFileSystem.
+For updating mocked data use `TestUtils.TestRunType.LiveEndPoint_SaveToFileSystem` and before commit update `Data` directory with the content from `\Kentico.Kontent.Management.Tests\bin\Debug\net5.0\Data\`.
+When using `TestRunType.MockFromFileSystem`, at the build time, data from `Data` directory are copied to bin and tests are running against mocked data.

+##### For internal maintainers
+Note source project's got the `Backup` environment with the copy of the project.
+It might be used to restore if the source environment is corrupted.
+When changing project data, do not forget to update. or even better create a new environment with commit/issue identifier timestamp.

+##### For external contributors
+Exported backup of the project created by [Template manager](https://kentico.github.io/kontent-template-manager/) is stored in `import-package.zip`.
+Note, items, language variants, sitemaps, assets,  might be imported with different `Id`s so it might be needed to update tests.

 ### Creating a new release

 [Release & version management](https://github.com/Kentico/kontent-management-sdk-net/wiki/Release-&-version-management)